ncachanosky/blog/content/authors/admin/_index.md

 highlight_name: false
 ---

+---

 I'm **Associate Professor** of Economics at [Metropolitan State University of Denver](http://www.msudenver.edu/) (MSU Denver) Department of Economics, **Senior Fellow** at the [American Institute of Economic Research](http://www.aier.org/) (AIER), and **Fellow** of the [UCEMA Friedman-Hayek Center for the Study of a Free Society](https://ucema.edu.ar/friedman-hayek-center).

 I use this blog to share work in progress and comments related to economics.
-I also blog in Spanish about my home country, Argentina, at [Punto de Vista Económico](https://puntodevistaeconomico.com/).
-The views in this blog are mine alone and do not represent the position of my institutional affiliations.
+You can also find me at [Punto de Vista Económico](https://puntodevistaeconomico.com/), where I blog in Spanish about my home country, Argentina.

+> The views in this blog are mine alone and do not represent the position of my institutional affiliations.

 For more information on my work, visit my [website](https://www.ncachanosky.com/).

 Thank you for stopping by!

 ---

+## The Invisible Hand

+The name of the blog is inspired by Adam Smith's famous phrase "**the invisible hand**", which refers to the unintended consequences of the market process.
+The expression refers to the counterintuitive outcome that market order is the result of human action, not but not human design.